-One of the primary criticisms about A/B testing is the time required to see results.
+One of the primary criticisms about AB test development is the time required to see results.

 For example, it’s fantastic if you’re Amazon and your site has millions of monthly visits.
 However, if you operate a smaller site or want to test a page that receives less traffic, finding a winning variant might take longer.

 This becomes much more problematic if the modifications you’ve made are relatively minimal.

 While modest modifications might have a significant impact, they frequently have a trivial effect on your outcomes.
 Conducting tests with tiny adjustments can often be inconclusive, regardless of the duration of the test.